mappedarch/shadowlearning-desktop/README.md

 ### Encoding Toggle

-If special characters appear garbled after loading a file, click the encoding button to cycle through:
+If special characters appear garbled after loading a file, try saving the txt file with different encodings:

 ```
-WIN-1252 → UTF-8 → ISO-8859-1 → UTF-16 → UTF-16LE → UTF-16BE
+WIN-1252, UTF-8, ISO-8859-1, UTF-16 etc.
 ```

-The file reloads automatically with each encoding.
-Stop when the text looks correct. **WIN-1252 is the default** and correct for most German text files created on Windows.
+**WIN-1252 is the default** and correct for most German text files created on Windows.

 ---